bobbyiliev/introduction-to-git-and-github-ebook/ebook/en/content/014-ssh-keys.md

 The above would generate 2 files:

 * 1 **private** SSH key and 1 public SSH key.
-The private key should always be stored stafely on your laptop and you should not share it with anyone.
+The private key should always be stored safely on your laptop, and you should not share it with anyone.
-* 1 **public** SSH key which you need to upload to GitHub.
+* 1 **public** SSH key, which you need to upload to GitHub.

 The two files will be automatically generated at the following folder: